Bioconductor/bioconductor_docker/README.md

 echo $STORAGE_KEY
 ```

-Here is an example command to mount an Azure file share to an ACI running bioconductor.
+Here is an example command to mount an Azure file share to an ACI running
+Bioconductor.
 This command is adapted to run on an Ubuntu machine:

 	az container create \
 		--resource-group resourceGroupName \